 d.
 Looks like Android Developers are less happier when compared to iPhone Developers (retrieved 11/5/12)

 Cases with two instances of -er

-Corver (2005) also discusses cases of double comparatives in Dutch which involve two instances of the affix, something like biggerer.
+Corver (2005) also discusses cases of double comparatives in Dutch which involve two instances of the comparative affix.
+This would be analogous to something like biggerer in English.
 It is at present not clear what the grammatical status of this kind of doubling is in English.
-Certainly, one finds cases of this, as in the following from the web:
+Certainly, one finds cases of this, as in the following examples from the web:

 6) a. he's getting biggerer (retrieved 11/5/12)

 b.
 STEALING MURAKAMI: THE PLOT GETS STILL THICKERER (retrieved 11/5/12)